Lobethal-Lutheran-School/LLS-STEM-Runner/sprite_tools/README.md

 GIMP instructions:

-make the image height a multiple of 8, and the image width a multiple of 8
+make the image height a multiple of 8, but the image width can be something other than a multiple of 8

+Ground dimensions: 512 pixels wide, and 8 pixels high

+Runner dimensions: 20 pixels wide, and 24 pixels high, and three different pixmaps are used for the runner for animation, i.e. legs, or tail

+Small obstacles (6 different ones can be used): 8 pixels wide, and 16 pixels high

+Large obstacles (6 different ones can be used): 12 pixels wide, and 24 pixels high

 to alter pencil size in the gimp to one pixel use the "[" / "]" keys